Daniel-Faria-Filho/portfolio/README.md

 Administrators can:
 - Edit project entries in the projects page directly through the site when logged in with the admin account
 - Manage service offerings in the services page directly through the site when logged in with the admin account
+- Edit the about page content directly through the site when logged in with the admin account
+- Edit the home page content directly through the site when logged in with the admin account

 ### Technical Access